What are the Different Types of Diabetes mellitus – Signs & Symptoms

 Type 3 Diabetes

-Type 3 Diabetes, also called as Gestational Diabetes mellitus (GDM) is when a woman without any history of diabetes develops high blood sugar level during pregnancy.
+Type 3 Diabetes, also called as ‘Gestational Diabetes mellitus (GDM)‘ is a condition when a woman without any history of diabetes develops high blood sugar level during pregnancy.
 Type 3 Diabetes occurs to 2-10% of pregnant women and may improve or disappear after delivery.
-Gestational Diabetes mellitus is fully treatable but it requires careful medical treatment and supervision throughout the tenure of pregnancy.
-If left untreated, it can cause severe and even fatal consequences.

 Born babies to mother with poorly treated gestational diabetes are at a higher risk of being overweight, low blood sugar levels and jaundice.
 It can also result in stillbirth at times.
 In the long run, born babies can develop Type 2 Diabetes as well.
-Gestational Diabetes mellitus is majorly caused by insufficient insulin in setting insulin resistance.
-Type 3 Diabetes can be prevented by maintaining a healthy diet and regular moderate exercise.

 Signs of Type 3 Diabetes: Memory loss, dementia, and confusion.
 There may be no symptoms at early stages but the causes of diabetes for this type can be devastating.